 Chalara dieback of ash is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea).
 The disease causes leaf loss and crown dieback in affected trees, and it can lead to tree death.
 For further information on this disease please visit our Pests and diseases page.

-The Forestry Commission are treating the C. fraxinea fungus as a ‘quarantine’ plant pathogen, which means that we can take legally enforceable action to contain or eradicate the fungus when it is found.
+We are treating the C. fraxinea fungus as a ‘quarantine’ plant pathogen, which means that we can take legally enforceable action to contain or eradicate the fungus when it is found.

 We have sent out letters to our customers whose trees or woodlands may be at risk, a copy of the letter and further information are available on this web page.